Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 Official sources

 - Art.
-22 RIRPF — exclusive business use of assets — BOE
+22 RIRPF - exclusive asset use - BOE

 - Portal CIRCE - business creation - Ministry of Industry